Do you have a professional website for your travel writing business?

-Will a writers website garner you more assignments with magazine editors just by its mere presence?
-Probably not.
+Will your writer's website garner you more assignments with magazine editors just by its mere presence?
+Maybe, maybe not.

-But, a professionally designed writers website will very likely tip the scales in your favor when you’re querying an editor with a story idea.
-If the editor is undecided about hiring you because they don’t know you, a well-designed website will nudge them in the right direction.
+But, a professionally designed website will very likely tip the scales in your favor when you’re querying an editor with a story idea.
+If the editor doesn't know you and is undecided about hiring you, a well-designed website will nudge them in the right direction.

 Building a website doesn't have to be expensive or difficult.
 And it's an important marketing tool for a freelance writer.
-Having a web presence enhances your credibility.
+And having a web presence enhances your credibility.
 It is effortless promotion that an editor can access 24/7.

 I'll use my own writer's website (www.roy-stevenson.com) as an example.

 Here’s a screenshot to show you what editors see when they follow the link to my site.

 It's important to show you're a published writer.
 One of the best ways to show this is through two very important sections on your writer’s website: